Burn Permit Online Form: Burn Permit Online Form

-Please visit the following links to stay up to date on current burn bans from Puget Sound Clean Air since the weather may have an impact on future burn bans.
+Please visit the following links to stay up-to-date on current Burn Bans imposed by Puget Sound Clean Air or the King County Fire Marshal, since the weather may have an impact on burn bans.

 It shall be unlawful for any person to cause or allow any outdoor fire: